lichtner/laravel-mock-api/README.md

 ## Why?

-Are you using external APIs and web services during development that are also in the development process?
-Are they unstable, slow, sometimes returning incorrect results, or unexpectedly unavailable?
+Are you using external APIs and web services during development that are also undergoing development?
+Are they unstable, slow, occasionally returning incorrect results, or unexpectedly unavailable?
 Are they causing you headaches?
 Me too!
 That was the reason why I created MockApi.
-It is small but so helpful.

-MockApi solves these problems for you.
-It saves all requests from your external web services, and when they are unavailable, you can return saved mocked data like real API.
+After installation and setup, MockApi will save all requests from your external web services in the background, and when they are unavailable, return them just like real APIs.

 ## Installation